 - In World of Warcraft, recipes for crafted objects must be found in-game by aspiring crafters.
 (Contrast this with Final Fantasy XI, where you can attempt any synth you have the ingredients for.)

 - Despite having learned how to fly in Burning Crusade, you have to pay to learn how to fly in Northrend.
 And in the half-destroyed old world in Cataclysm.
 And again in Pandaria.
 In Warlords of Draenor, you just have to complete a slightly annoying set of hoops, and suddenly all your characters will know how to fly.
+This is given Hand Wave by the skies allegedly being increasingly hostile and turbulent, except in the old world, where you need a license to become your own Flight Master.

 - The April Fools' Day episode of You Don't Know Jack: The Netshow featured a Gibberish Question that seemed like it should have "April Fool" as the answer.
 If you enter the actual answer, "Grape Will Rule," the host will act like you just entered a nonsense response, then accuse you of having seen the episode already before giving you whatever points were still available anyway.